factset/analyticsapi-engines-python-sdk/README.md

 ## Tests

-First, clone the repo locally.
+First, clone the repo locally and `cd` into the directory

 ```sh
 git clone https://github.com/factset/analyticsapi-engines-python-sdk.git